 Who are we?

-We are working to achieve something unprecedented — help us build it.
+With the potential to catalyze and scale new models for inclusive growth, our work is both highly exciting and complex.
+We are working to achieve something unprecedented — help us build it!

 What is the role?

 Over the past two years, we have built a unique team of urbanists and technologists who have developed a vision for what this neighborhood of the future will be and how it will function:

 - A mobility system that is safer and more convenient than the private car at much lower cost;

 - A new standard of sustainability creating buildings that proactively manage and reduce energy by over 20%;

 - A close-knit community that uses data to improve city services;

 - Housing and real estate that is more efficient and thus far more affordable;